BwithE/postshell/README.md

 There are some limitations, however, can be very useful if firewall is blocking standard reverse shells.

 How postshell works:
-  - Listens for http requests on user specified port
+  - Listens for http requests on a user specified port
-  - Generates a web request script (sh, py, ps1)
+  - Generates a web request script `(sh, py, ps1)`
   - Client scripts connect to the server using POST requests, submitting machine information
   - Client scripts continue to GET commands from the server, execute the commands, then POST results back to the server

 # Disclaimer
 This is not meant to be used for illegal purposes.
-Use at your own risk.
+Use at your own risk and authorized machines.

 # Getting Started
 1. Download POSTSHELL